grafana/grafana/docs/sources/alerting/alerting-rules/_index.md

 [Alert rules](ref:alert-rules) are the central component of your alerting system.

 An alert rule consists of one or more queries and expressions that select the data you want to measure.
-It contains a condition to trigger the alert, an evaluation period that determines how often the rule is evaluated, and addditional options to manage alert events and their notifications.
+It contains a condition to trigger the alert, an evaluation period that determines how often the rule is evaluated, and additional options to manage alert events and their notifications.

 Grafana supports two types of alert rules: